Nuvolect/MediaMicroCloud/README.md

 To Secure Your Crypto Volume
 ----------------------------
-Initially the app is wide open.
+Initially the crypto volume is secured with a 32 character key but the app entry lock and web server is wide open.
 To secure the app you need to define username and password for the web app and also enable the entry lock.
 1. Select Settings-Web user credentials and enter a username and password.
 2. Select Settings-Media MicroCloud entry lock and either register your YubiKey